xmonad/X11/README.md

-You will need development versions of at least the X11, xrandr, and Xinerama libraries installed for the build to succeed; having the development version of the XScreenSaver library will enable some optional bindings.
+You will need development versions of at least the X11, xrandr, and Xinerama libraries installed for the build to succeed; having the development version of the XScreenSaver library (libXScrnSaver) will enable some optional bindings.